entropyxyz/entropy-docs/docs/15-ProgramFeatures.md

 ## Future Updates

 Just like [WASI], additional runtime functions and features (eg. oracles) will be added via [WITs][wit].
-User will import them via [entropy-programs-core] and the newly compiled program will be able to interact with the new Wasm runtime functions.
+The user will import them via [entropy-programs-core] and the newly compiled program will be able to interact with the new Wasm runtime functions.
 Any additional features will be implemented following the existing [WASI proposals] or new WITs will be defined.

 [components]: https://github.com/WebAssembly/component-model
 [wit]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/WIT.md